BeatsuDev/camera-energy-processing/PROMPT_HISTORY.md

 Continue until you are completely finished with your place.
 Do not stop until you have finished the plan and verified everything works.

+## Prompt 5 - Agent mode (deepseek-v3.1)
+Run the frontend dev server which is located in the camera directory.